Marlon Klein: Career

-Klein was born in Herford, Germany.
+Klein was born in Herford, West Germany.
 His musical career started with studies of classical percussion at the Hochschule für Musik Detmold.
 In the late 1970s he was one of the founders of the Real Ax Band, part of the independent music distributorship Schneeball.
 Real Ax Band's song "Samba Mortale" became a success in Europe and in Brazilian clubs.

-In 1982 Klein co-founded Dissidenten with Uve Müllrich and Friedo Josch Klein.
+In 1982 Klein co-founded Dissidenten with Uve Müllrich and Friedemann Josch.
 Together with the American Saxplayer Charlie Mariano and the South Indian Karnataka College of Percussion they gained worldwide attention.
 Following this project Klein and Dissidenten focussed on North Africa, working in collaboration with Moroccan musician Lem Chaheb.
-This project produced the album Sahara Elektrik with the song "Fata Morgana"..
+This project produced the album Sahara Elektrik with the song "Fata Morgana".

 Klein has collaborated as producer and musician for Pili Pili, Angelique Kidjo, Gary Wright, Sven Väth, Yello, Manickam Yogeswaran and Charlie Mariano.

+In the mid-1990s, Marlon Klein was based in Los Angeles, where he produced Gary Wright's album First Signs of Life (1995), featuring a guest appearance by former Beatle George Harrison, and later Wright's album Human Love (1999).

+In 2012, Klein and his bandmates of Dissidenten Uve Müllrich and Friedo Josch received the Praetorius Musikpreis Niedersachsen in the category "International Peace Music Prize", awarded by the State of Lower Saxony for the Dissidenten's decades-long work in cultural mediation and the equal blending of musical styles.

 At present Klein is working with Spain's Tomas San Miguel and his group Txalaparta, performing with the Australian-Finnish singer songwriter Esther Bertram as the Bertram-Klein Duo, with Manickam Yogeswaran and guitar player Jens Fischer in the Euro-Indian trio Peace4Paradise.
 Together with Dissidenten, Klein is producing the new album, The Tangier Sessions, with the participation of Morocco's musical group Jil Jilala.

 At present Marlon Klein is living in Ibiza and Berlin.